HIT2GAP-EU-PROJECT/Modules-Documentation/modules-data-exchange.md

   |--Measure                (https://h2g-platform-core.nobatek.com/api/v0/api-docs/redoc#tag/measures)
 ```
 The description of both sensors and measures is based on the fact that a single sensor can have the possibility of performing more than one measures.
-A sensor is associated wih UUID of site/building/floor/space that identifies the physical position of the sensor itself.
+A sensor is associated with the UUID of site/building/floor/space that identifies the physical position of the sensor itself.
 **Beware that the term sensor refers to a device performing a measure.
 As such, it can refer to a meter, a smart phone... **

-A measure can also be associated with some UUIDs refering to a location in a building, that refers to the location for which the measure is made.
+A measure can also be associated with some UUIDs referring to a location in a building, that refers to the location for which the measure is made.
 For instance, a meter can located at the basement (location for sensor) but measure the energy consumption for heating the first floor (location for measure).

 ### Events and Time Series